 * Alcoa shares rise after positive outlook for the year

-NEW YORK, Jan 9 (Reuters) - Wall Street was poised to open slightly higher on Wednesday after Alcoa got the earnings season under way with better-than-expected revenue and an encouraging outlook for the year.
+NEW YORK, Jan 9 (Reuters) - U.S. stocks edged up on Wednesday after Alcoa got the earnings season under way with better-than-expected revenue and an encouraging outlook for the year.

-Among other earnings, Constellation Brands, whose labels include Robert Mondavi and Ravenswood wines, rose 4 percent to $37.50 after it reported higher profit.
+Among other companies reporting earnings, Constellation Brands, whose labels include Robert Mondavi and Ravenswood wines, reported higher profit and raised its forecast.
+The stock was down 0.8 percent at $35.74.

-But on the downside, Apollo Group Inc slid more than 10 percent after it reported lower student sign-ups for the third straight quarter and cut its operating profit forecast for 2013.
-Apollo’s shares were indicated at $18.84.
+Apollo Group Inc slid more than 11 percent after it reported lower student sign-ups for the third straight quarter and cut its operating profit outlook for 2013.
+Apollo’s shares were last at $18.63.